chancellorgee/chancellorgee.github.io/index.md

 # GEE

 This is the website for Gee.
 Gee people can be found here.
-They are just gonna geeing it up.
+They are just gonna gee it up.

 ## Positions